TristanStephens/SeniorProject/README.md

 My portion of the project consisted of designing a new interface for the users to input data into the database.
 I attempted to make a self contained app that interfaces with microsoft azure login system and modified the data on the server side via commands from the client.
-It was my intention to put more into the project but in the end we were left with little time and had a small demo available to the client (our teacher).
-In the end it was a success and we received an A grade on the project.
+Given the tight timeframe we put together a small demo so it was available to the client (our teacher).
+In the end it was a success and we received an A on the project.

-Included are some of my mockup designs and pdfs illustrating the though into managing the program.
-I also did some backend setup with the azure server to get it linked to the program but it was incomplete in the end.
+Included are some of my mockup designs and pdfs illustrating my thought process into managing the information.
+I also did some backend setup with the azure server to get it linked to the program.